emomon23/DeveloperInterviewTest/README.md

 4. Enter a target directory where you want to place the source on you local machine (eg. c:\iEmosoft\TestingAssignment)
 5. Click clone (If you get an error message, try 1 more time)
 6. Locate PalindroneTests.sln found in the target directory you specified in step #4.
-7. View the comments in Given_Palindrom_Logic_Tests.cs and complete the assignment
+7. View the comments in the file PalindromeTests/Given_Palindrom_Logic_Tests.cs and complete the assignment